 In the days before television and the Internet, many Southern families would entertain themselves by gathering with the neighbours on their front porches in the summer to play and sing.
 That’s why so many of the old standards are about the hardships they faced or the ups and downs of romance.
 But because their music was about their real experiences, it came to characterize Southern regionalism as much as their diet and accents.
 Like almost all folk music, too, it kept alive local memories.

 Last year, we enjoyed the performances of Hatful of Rain and Lighthouse Fire, who brought us a blend of original and well-known American folk music.
-This year, we’ll welcome two new bands: FiddleBop and Sarah Birch & Friends, who together will give us a mixture of Gypsy Jazz and Folk music.
+This year, we’ll welcome the band FiddleBop and the singer songwriter Sarah Birch, who together will give us a mixture of Gypsy Jazz and Folk music.

 FiddleBop has just reformed in a new Welsh version following the move of some of its members to Wales.
 The previous Oxfordshire-based incarnation of FiddleBop was a very successful hard-gigging gypsy jazz band.
 Gigs included: